duracell80/DermoDeX/README.md

 ## How Does it Work?
 It uses a series of Python functions to analyse a section of the wallpaper.
 By default this is the right half of the image since a lot of desktop wallpapers have a focus area in that part of the screen.
 A pallete and color wheel will appear in the notifcations area and shortly after cinnamon will be refreshed.

-Directly after login DermoDex will remain active for about 15 minutes.
-If it falls asleep you can right click on the desktop and refresh DermoDex after changing the wallpaper.
+Directly after login DermoDeX will remain active for about 15 minutes.
+If it falls asleep you can right click on the desktop and refresh DermoDeX after changing the wallpaper.

 ## Helpful Shortcuts
 Press Alt+F2 to bring up the run box